metromoxie/subresource-integrity/specification.dev.markdown

 contents.
 This might reveal, for example, whether or not a user is logged into a particular service.

-User agents SHOULD mitigate the risk by refusing to trigger `error` handlers for cross-origin resources, but some side-channels will likely be difficult to avoid (image's `naturalHeight`/`naturalWidth` for instance).
+User agents SHOULD mitigate the risk by refusing to trigger elements' `error` handlers for cross-origin resources, but some side-channels will likely be difficult to avoid (image's `naturalHeight` and `naturalWidth` for instance).
 </section><!-- /Security::cross-origin -->

 </section><!-- /Security -->